-Map – Branches to different middleware components based on the incoming request
+- Map – Branches to different middleware components based on the incoming request URL path.

-A simple example of middleware components are components that enable using static files app.useStaticFiles() adds middleware that enables our application serve static files such as css and JS.
-This avoids triggering the mvc request lifecycle thus optimizing it.
-Another example of a complex and powerfull middleware component is app.useMvcWithDefaultRoutes().
-This is the mot common route template used by mvc and the routing middleware component.
+A simple example of middleware components are components that enable using static files app.useStaticFiles() adds middleware that enables our application to serve static files such as CSS and JS.
+This avoids triggering the MVC request lifecycle thus optimizing it.
+Another example of a complex and powerful middleware component is app.useMvcWithDefaultRoutes().
+This is the most common route template used by MVC and the routing middleware component.
 These are wrapper extension methods on the app builder class that calls app.use middleware internally.